What is frostbite?

 If you’ve got exposed skin in cold temperatures, you’re at risk of frostbite.
 You’re also at a higher risk of developing frostbite if you:

 - Have diabetes.

 - Have peripheral vascular disease, a serious condition involving blood vessels.

-- Have Raynaud’s disease or phenomenon, a condition that involves periodic narrowing (or spasms) in the blood vessels.
+- Have Raynaud’s phenomenon (Raynaud’s disease), a condition that involves periodic narrowing (or spasms) in the blood vessels.

 - Are elderly.

 - Have a physical or mental condition that prevents you from protecting yourself against the cold (like fatigue, mental illness, heavy sweating).

 - Have been drinking alcohol or taking drugs.

 What are the 3 stages of frostbite?